explaingit

 USE CASE 1

-Automatically deploy application updates to Kubernetes clusters whenever code is pushed to Git.
+Automatically deploy application updates to a Kubernetes cluster whenever changes are merged to a Git repository.

 USE CASE 2